Azure-Samples/openai-end-to-end-basic/README.md

    cd openai-end-to-end-basic
    ```

-1. Log in and set subscription
+1. Log in and set your target subscription.

    ```bash
    az login
    az account set --subscription xxxxx
    ```

-1. Set the deployment location to one with available quota.
+1. Set the deployment location to one with available quota in your subscription.

    ```bash
    LOCATION=eastus2